Bowl Me Over

 3. Toss the vegetables with oil and season with spices spread in an even later on the baking sheet.

-5. The last two minutes of cooking add the tomatoes and garlic.
+5. The last five minutes of cooking add the tomatoes and garlic.
 Just sprinkle them on top.

-6. Mix everything together to lightly coat the vegetables with sauce.
+6. Mix everything together to coat the vegetables with sauce lightly.

 Nutrition